Regularized Loss Minimizers with Local Data Perturbation: Consistency and Data Irrecoverability: Preliminaries

 \paragraph{Data irrecoverability.} The definition of privacy can be considered as a forward mapping from data to the output of the algorithm.
 Here we analyze the backward mapping.
 That is, we focus on how likely the original data can be recovered from the algorithm output.
-Next we provide our formal definition. \begin{definition}[\textbf{Data Irrecoverability}] For any privacy-preserving algorithm $\M : \mathcal{X} \rightarrow \Z$ and any conceivable adversary $\mathcal{A}: \Z \rightarrow \mathcal{X}$, we say that the original data $X$ is irrecoverable if the following holds:
+Next we provide our formal definition. \begin{definition}[Data Irrecoverability] For any privacy-preserving algorithm $\M : \XS \rightarrow \Z$ and any conceivable adversary $\A: \Z \rightarrow \XS$, we say that the original data $X$ is irrecoverable if the following holds for some constant $\gamma \in (0,1]$:

-for some constant $\gamma \in (0,1]$. \end{definition} Our definition of data irrecoverability is more general than that of privacy.
+\end{definition} Our definition of data irrecoverability is more general than that of privacy.
 We can show that $(\epsilon,\delta)$-privacy implies data irrecoverability.
-Thus, in this case, our Definition 2 is more general than Definition 1.
+Thus, in this case, our Definition~\ref{def:nonrecover} is more general than Definition~\ref{def:dp}.
+The following theorem uses privacy for arbitrary datasets $x$ and $x'$. \begin{theorem}[Privacy implies data irrecoverability] For any privacy-preserving algorithm $\M : \XS \rightarrow \Z$ that satisfies $(\epsilon,\delta)$-privacy where $\XS$ is a countably finite set, and any conceivable adversary $\A: \Z \rightarrow \XS$, data irrecoverability follows.
+That is: